EARTH-TONED BEET AND CARROT SOUP

 - Include Ginger: Grate ¼teaspoonfresh ginger into the broth for a warming and detoxifying touch.

-- Serve Chilled: Cool and chill for a refreshing cold beet soup option in summer.
+- Serve Chilled: Cool and chill for a refreshing cold beet soup, which is the best option for summer.

 PREPPING AND STORAGE